-However, Microsoft doesn’t explicitly say that “Microsoft Office” (the programs that you download) are compliant with HIPAA.
+However, Microsoft doesn’t explicitly say that “Microsoft Office” (the programs that you download) is compliant with HIPAA.

-Because when you use Microsoft Office, you’re creating files, and those files could contain PHI.
-If you store those files on your computer and your computer isn’t HIPAA compliant, then that’s your responsibility to fix.
+When you use Microsoft Office, you’re creating files, and those files could contain PHI.
+If you store those files on your computer and your computer isn’t HIPAA compliant, then that’s your responsibility to fix them.
 Similarly, if you store those files on a company server and that server isn’t HIPAA compliant, that’s on you.